Introduction

 Summary Points

-Note that from v 7, WEBBE verse numbers are one behind most other versions.
+Note that from v 8, WEBBE text verse numbers have been changed to conform with most other versions.

-• v 1 to 8 (1 to 9 most versions) Five days later, after arriving at Caesarea from Jerusalem (ch.
+• v 1 to 9 Five days later, after arriving at Caesarea from Jerusalem (ch.
 23), the Jews accuse Paul in Felix’s court.
 They accuse him of causing trouble and profaning the temple

-• v 9 to 21 (10 to 22 most other versions) Paul refutes the charges, citing witnesses, claiming to be guilty only of believing what is written in the Old Testament.
+• v 10 to 22 Paul refutes the charges, citing witnesses, claiming to be guilty only of believing what is written in the Old Testament.
 He mentions several first-century Christian beliefs

-• v 22 to 26 (23 to 27 most other versions) Felix has further meetings with Paul, who is held in custody for 2 years.
+• v 23 to 27 Felix has further meetings with Paul, who is held in custody for 2 years.
 Paul disturbs Felix by talking about right living and judgement to come

 Timeline AD 60